wildeyedskies/stmp/README.md

 stmp should compile normally with `go build`.
 Cgo is needed for linking the libmpv header.
-### Compiling on MacOS versions < 10.15 Catalina
-Mpv [no longer supports](https://github.com/mpv-player/mpv?tab=readme-ov-file#system-requirements) versions of MacOS older than 10.15.
-Users on such systems may want to build `mpv-0.36` or older, or use the [mpv-legacy](https://ports.macports.org/port/mpv-legacy/) MacPorts package.

 ## Configuration

 stmp looks for a config file called `stmp.toml` in either `$HOME/.config/stmp`